Info-443-Spring-2023/project-2-material-ui/README.md

 ### Architectural Style

-WORK IN PROGRESS

-Material UI is a library that provides its users with a bunch of prebuilt React components that developers can use to build the user interface of any application.
-These components were designed to be independent and reusable building blocks that are easy to combine for more complex UI components.
-So they follow a Component-Based architectural style, where each component is clearly defined to handle a specific goal/task and represent an element of the UI.
-This helps support the separation of concerns, code reusability, modularity, extensibility, and cohesion [^8].
+Material UI is a library that provides users with a bunch of prebuilt React components that developers can use to build UIs.
+These components were designed to be independent, flexible, and reusable building blocks that are easy to combine and interchange to create more complex UI components.
+So they follow and support a Component-Based architectural style, where each component is clearly defined to handle a specific goal/task or represent an element of the UI.
+This helps support the separation of concerns, code reusability, modularity, extensibility, and cohesion within the UI of an app using their components [^8].

-MUI components can also be used within other system’s architectures that involve a clearly defined presentation or a UI component, such as the model-view-controller (MVC) architecture and a layered architecture.
+Since it is just a library of components, Material UI does not really apply any other architectural styles on its own.
+But the MUI components can be used within other system’s architectures that involve a clearly defined presentation or a UI component, such as the model-view-controller (MVC) architecture and a layered architecture.

 In an MVC architecture, the MUI components would act as the View that the user sees and interacts with.
-If an event handler is applied to the View, the View will be responsible for keeping the Controller updated on the user’s actions, displaying information to the user according to updates it receives from the Controller, making additional requests for relevant data and updating accordingly when it gets notified by the Model about changes.
+If an event handler is applied to the View, the View will be responsible for: (1) keeping the Controller updated on the user’s actions, (2) displaying information to the user according to updates it receives from the Controller, and (3) making additional requests for relevant data and updating accordingly when it gets notified by the Model about changes [^9].
+Then as usual, the Controller will be responsible for handling the input from the user and translating it to the rest of the system.
+The Model will be responsible for the core functionality and data-related logic.

-Similarly, in a layered architecture, the MUI components would be part of the presentation layer.
+Similarly, in a layered architecture, the MUI components would be part of building the UI in the presentation layer.
 This layer is responsible for handling all of the user interactions with the application and communicating information between the logic layer and the user.

 ### Software Design Patterns: